MatveyMelnikov/PathfindingWithHexTiles/README.md

 # PathfindingWithHexTiles
 Implementation of the A* pathfinding algorithm using a tilemap as a graph.

+## Advantages
+To work, there is no need to create a cost matrix for each tile.
+The cost depends on the name of the tile (its image) and is set in the external function passed to the method with the last argument.

 ## How to use
 You need to transfer the [file with the pathfinding](https://github.com/MatveyMelnikov/PathfindingWithHexTiles/blob/master/Assets/Sources/Pathfinding.cs) code and the [external implementation](https://github.com/MatveyMelnikov/PathfindingWithHexTiles/blob/master/Assets/Sources/External/PriorityQueue.cs) of the priority queue to your project.